This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• To a small pot, add the sliced peaches, filtered water, honey, and 1-2 sprigs of fresh thyme or basil leaves.
+• To a small pot, add the peaches, filtered water, honey, and 1-2 sprigs of fresh thyme or basil leaves.
 Bring to a boil over medium high heat, then reduce to a simmer for 5-7 minutes or until the peaches are soft.
 Remove from the heat and allow it to cool 5-10 minutes.
 Mash the softened peaches with a potato masher or other utensil.

 • Over a small bowl or mason jar, pour the peach water through a fine mesh strainer, using the back of a spoon to push the fruit down and squeeze out any juice.
 Discard any extra fruit pieces (or you can use it in the bottom of the glass if you don't mind the texture).